lrq3000/pyFileFixity/README.md

 Also this library includes interleavers, which may be interesting to be more resilient with RS too.
 However I hardly see how to interleave without the recovery file being less resilient to tampering (because if you interleave, you have to store this interleaving info somewhere, and it will probably be in the ecc recovery file, which will make it less resilient against corruption although the protected files will be more resilient thank's to interleaving...).

 - structural_adaptive_ecc.py: --update "change/remove/add" (change will update ecc entries if changed, remove will remove if file is not present anymore, add will encode new files not already in ecc file).
 For all, use another ecc file: must be different from input ecc file (from which we will streamline read and output to the target ecc file only if meet conditions).

-- rfigc.py --recover_from_filescrapping to help in case of file scraping: it will walk through all files in a folder and compare to both hashes in database, and if there's a match, it will copy the file over and assign it its correct name and datestamp into output folder.